edgedb/edgedb/docs/reference/protocol/messages.rst

       - Force the server to flush its output buffers.

     * - :ref:`ref_protocol_msg_execute`
-      - Optimistically parse and/or execute a query.
+      - Parse and/or execute a query.

     * - :ref:`ref_protocol_msg_restore`
       - Initiate database restore